 Daniel Noyes Brown Scholars Program

-The Daniel Noyes Brown Primary Care Scholars Program, a joint venture between the Center for Family and Community Medicine and the Department of Pediatrics, offers a structured longitudinal experience at community-based outpatient sites with supervision by the same group of faculty at that practice over four years.
+The Daniel Noyes Brown Primary Care Scholars Program, is led by faculty from the Center for Family and Community Medicine, the Department of Pediatrics, and the Department of Internal Medicine and offers a structured longitudinal experience at community-based outpatient sites with supervision by the same group of faculty at that practice over four years.

 " The program has provided me with insight into the myriad of opportunities for research and publication in primary care as well as the knowledge of untapped community resources for building health care related partnerships"

-This selective does not involve extra coursework; instead, it affords the critical advantage of having clinical experiences (first year clinical practice clerkship, physical diagnosis course experience, Primary Care Clerkship, and Pediatric Clerkship-outpatient block) take place at the same sites with a small group of outstanding faculty from the Department of Pediatrics and the Center for Family and Community Medicine.
+This selective does not involve extra coursework; instead, it affords the critical advantage of having clinical experiences (first year clinical practice clerkship, physical diagnosis course experience, Primary Care Clerkship, and Pediatric Clerkship-outpatient block) take place at the same sites with a small group of outstanding faculty from the Department of Pediatrics, the Center for Family and Community Medicine, and Department of Internal Medicine.
 You will have the advantage of a true mentoring experience with faculty in these critical courses.

 See current students here.

 "I am grateful for consistent mentorship across all four years and the interaction with students in different years who share similar values"